Android TV

-Android TV is a smart TV operating system based on Android and developed by Google for television sets, digital media players, set-top boxes, and soundbars.
-A successor to Google TV, it features a user interface designed around content discovery and voice search, content aggregation from various media apps and services, and integration with other recent Google technologies such as Assistant, Cast, and Knowledge Graph.
+Android TV is an operating system that runs on smart TVs and related entertainment devices including soundbars, set-top boxes, and digital media players.
+Developed by Google, it is a closed-source Android distribution.
+Android TV features a user interface designed around content discovery and voice search, content aggregation from various media apps and services, and integration with other recent Google technologies such as Assistant, Cast, and Knowledge Graph.

-The platform was first unveiled in June 2014, and was first made available on the Nexus Player that November.
-The platform has been adopted as smart TV middleware by companies such as Sony and Sharp, while Android TV products have also been adopted as set-top boxes by a number of IPTV television providers.
+The platform was unveiled in June 2014, as a successor to Google TV, available first on the Nexus Player in October.
+The platform has since been adopted as smart TV middleware by companies such as Hisense, Sony, Panasonic, Philips, Sharp, Motorola, Nokia, Toshiba and TCL.
+Android TV products have also been adopted as set-top boxes by a number of IPTV television providers.
+The "Operator Tier" certification allows operators to distribute their own custom devices based on the Android TV platform.

-A special edition, called Android TV "Operator Tier", is provided to pay television and other service operators that implement Android TV on the device they provide to their subscribers to access media content.
-In this edition, the operator can customize the home screen and services on the device.
+Overview

+The Android TV platform is an adaptation of the Android OS for set-top boxes and as integrated software on smart TV hardware.
+It supports media and games apps from Google Play, although not all Google Play apps are compatible with Android TV.
+Some Android TV devices, such as the Nvidia Shield and Razer Forge TV, are also marketed as microconsoles and are bundled with a Bluetooth wireless gamepad.

+The Verge characterized Android TV with leveraging Google's Knowledge Graph project; Chromecast compatibility; a larger emphasis on search; closer ties to the Android ecosystem including Google Play and Android Wear; and native support for video games, Bluetooth gamepads, and the Google Play Games framework.